chloethesis/defenderagain/content/configuration.md

 description: Place of upload page.
 ---

-# How To Configure Jekkyl Github Pages
+# How To Configure Jekyll Github Pages

 1. The first step is to create a file called **_config.yml** and provide the source code, as shown below.